 |

-center is geared toward kids, with dioramas of animals After Dark (nocturnal animals such as flying squirrels, owls, gray foxes, ringtails, porcupines)
+center is geared toward kids, with dioramas of animals such as flying squirrels, owls, gray foxes, ringtails, porcupines

 and hands-on exhibits of plants, trees and rocks in Yosemite.
 At the "scat" (poop)

-exhibit, in between giggles, kids learn how to spot deer droppings, owl
+exhibit, kids learn how to spot deer droppings, owl

 pellets, and bear, bobcat and coyote scat, along with animal tracks and sounds.
+Art activities daily 10am - 3pm.
 The gift shop

-also has an excellent collection of kids' books of Miwok tales, nature in
+has collection of kids' books of Miwok tales, nature in

 Yosemite and stories about John Muir. |